Exotic topological order in fractal spin liquids: Classical fractal liquid

-Fractal geometries do not possess gauge symmetries since growth of filled elements violates \emph{charge conservation} where a single element may evolve into multiple elements of the same type in the $\hat{y}$ direction.
-This is in strong contrast with the fact that continuous geometries often have physical interpretations based on conservation laws associated with underlying gauge symmetries as in the case of TQFT~\cite{Levin05}.
-Charge conservation in scale invariant spin models originate from group theoretical constraints imposed on the parent Hamiltonian.
-Fractal geometries obey a more general form of symmetries, which will be referred to as \emph{algebraic symmetries}, for a possible relation to theory of algebraic geometry which concerns geometric structures of solutions of polynomial equations.
+Fractal geometries do not possess gauge symmetries since growth of filled elements violates charge conservation where a single element may evolve into multiple elements of the same type in the $\hat{y}$ direction.
+This is in strong contrast with the fact that continuous geometries often have physical interpretations based on conservation laws associated with underlying gauge symmetries as in the case of TQFT.~\cite{Levin05} Charge conservation in scale invariant spin models originate from group theoretical constraints imposed on the parent Hamiltonian.
+Fractal geometries obey a more general form of symmetries, which are referred to as \emph{algebraic symmetries} in this paper, due to a possible relation to theory of algebraic geometry which concerns geometric structures of solutions of polynomial equations.